KooperL/marketo-developer.en/help/rest-api/named-accounts.md

 ## Describe

 Describing Named Accounts returns metadata related to the usage of named accounts via Marketo's APIs, including a list of valid searchable fields when querying, and a list of all fields available for API usage.
-The idField of a named account is always marketoGUID, and the only available dedupeField, and key for creation is the name field of the object.
+The `idField` of a named account is always `marketoGUID`, and the only available `dedupeField`, and key for creation is the `name` field of the object.

 ```
 GET /rest/v1/namedaccounts/describe.json